kana800/automate-whatsapp-messages/README.md

 > silly project that is currently built only to _send_ whatsapp messages;

-The project is using `selenium` to navigate through the [web.whatsapp.com](https://web.whatsapp.com/), with the help [keyboard shortcuts](https://faq.whatsapp.com/6204576529560565/?cms_platform=web) _automater_ can easily navigate through the whatsapp website.
+The project is using `selenium` to navigate through the [web.whatsapp.com](https://web.whatsapp.com/).
+With the help [keyboard shortcuts](https://faq.whatsapp.com/6204576529560565/?cms_platform=web) _automater_ can easily navigate through the whatsapp website.

 #### Basic Setup